hdeza/hdeza/README.md

 - Student of Systems Engineering.

 ### 🚀 **Experience**
-- 2024: Developed a comprehensive software solution for San Francisco Javier School, including database design, interface design, and complete application development.
+- **2024**: Developed a comprehensive software solution for San Francisco Javier School, including database design, interface design, and complete application development.
+- **2024**: Created **[Dolphine Solutions](https://dolphinesolutions.com)**, a Single Page Application (SPA) showcasing the services of the company.
+My role involved both the design and implementation of the website, ensuring a seamless user experience and responsive design.
+- **2024**: Developed **[ClimaTourism](https://climatourism.tech/)**, a web application designed to help travelers plan trips based on real-time weather data.
+I was involved in both the design and development of the platform, which provides users with weather insights, climate trends, and travel forecasts.
-- MissionTic 2021 Crew Member.
+- **MissionTic 2021**: Crew Member.

 ### 💼 **Current Role**
-- Frontend Developer.
+- Freelance Frontend Developer.

 ### 🛠️ **Technologies & Tools**
 <p align="center">